Piyush-BA/concur-manual/docs/quick-profile-setup.md

 ```
 If you are completing the Profile Information for the first time, complete all the required
 information first and click on SAVE at the end.
+In case you have no middle name, select the checkbox
+No middle name.
+Do not add title to your name unless you have the same in the goverment ID.
 ```

 `1.` CHECK and ENSURE that **First Name, Middle Name and Last Name** shown on My Profile are identical to the name on the traveller's travel document.

-`2.` Click Save to confirm details.
+`2.` Click "Save" to confirm details.

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\qsp\qsp3.png">